PumpTutorials/YoshiCrafterEngine-Doc/scripting/Shaders.md

-# Script Documentation
+# Shader Documentation
 ## __How does shaders works?__

-Shaders is code runned on the GPU used to alter images.
+Shaders is code runned on the GPU used to alter bitmaps.
 It's optimized and compiled on runtime.
 It's basically the GPU code that ninjamuffin99's talking about.

 Shaders are divided in 2 parts:
 - Fragment shaders